• Skip to primary navigation

 • ABOUT

-• Privacy Policy 2023
+• Privacy Policy 2025

 • Recipe Index

-• Facebook
+• Recipes

-• Instagram
+• Subscribe

-• Pinterest
+• Recipes

-• YouTube
+• Subscribe

-Jump to Recipe·Print Recipe
+Jump to Recipe

-Asian pork sliders with candied bacon
+Asian pork sliders with candied bacon.

-Happy Food Memories.
+Baby Back Ribs and candied bacon for the win and Happy Food Memories.
 Can you smell them?

-me and the kids making some happy food memories
+Me and the kids making some happy food memories.

 me and the kids making some food memories

 Growing up in a traditional Italian home my mom cooked nearly every night for all 7 of us.
-Having only raised two, I honestly can’t imagine how much work it was for her to cook for 5 children, 4 of them being very hungry boys.
-I am not certain she really liked to cook, so when she got a Friday or Saturday night off it was a total treat for her.
-And when Mama’s happy everybody is happy!
-Dining out in our household meant one of two things: Chrone’s for pizza or Chu Dynasty for Chinese.
+Having only raised two, I honestly canโ€™t imagine how much work it was for her to cook for 5 children, 4 of them being very hungry boys.
+I am not certain she really liked to cook.
+Weekly, she got a Friday or Saturday night off from the kitchen.
+This was a total treat for her.
+As the saying goes, "when Mama's happy everybody is happy"!
+Dining out in our household meant one of two things: Chroneโ€™s for pizza or Chu Dynasty for Chinese.

-Asian style ribs are happy food memories
+Asian style ribs are happy food memories.

 Asian style ribs

-My dad adored Asian food and I am certain my love for the same came from him.
-It certainly wasn’t any kind of food that was ever prepared in my mom’s kitchen, so going to Chu Dynasty on route 22 was always pure delight.
-Dad always ordered “family style” from column A and column B. Everything from wonton soup to lobster cantonese and always, always, always spareribs (or as we joked “spare-libs”).
+My dad adored Asian food.
+I am certain my love for the same came from him.
+Lo mein certainly wasnโ€™t any kind of pasta ever prepared in my momโ€™s kitchen, so going to Chu Dynasty on route 22 was pure delight.
+Dad always ordered โ€œfamily styleโ€ from column A and column B. Everything from wonton soup to lobster cantonese and always spareribs (or as we called them โ€œspare-libsโ€).
 Those were his favorites.
-The ribs, as I recall, were always meaty, juicy and falling off the bone….and an odd shade of red.
+The ribs, as I recall, were always meaty, juicy and falling off the bone.
+Further, the pork was an odd shade of red.
 How did they make them?

-simply natural and delicious teriyaki sauce product
+Simply natural and delicious teriyaki sauce product.

-me and my cherry apple red Harley happy food memories
+Me and my cherry apple red Harley happy food memories.

 me and my cherry apple red Harley